HoneyDrunkStudios/HoneyDrunk.Vault/docs/Health.md

         │
         ▼
 ┌───────────────────────────────────┐
-│ Is HealthCheckSecretKey set?      │
+│ Are any providers configured?     │
 └───────────────┬───────────────────┘
                 │
         ┌───────┴───────┐